-A flavor mapping groups a set of target deployment sizings for a specific cloud account/region using natural language naming.
+A flavor mapping groups a set of target deployment sizings for a specific cloud account/region in VMware Aria Automation using natural language naming.

-You should organize the flavor mappings for your project by similar size settings and by functional deployment intent.
+Organize flavor mappings for your project by deployment intent.